RoyTakanen/proxymoxy/README.md

 ## Installation

 Just copy index.php to your webserver root folder.
-Keep it simple
+Keep it simple.

 ## To do

 1. Translate comments into English.
-2. Penetration test the whole code.
+2. The whole code should be checked for vulnerabilities.